INSIDE: Roam the Gnome’s Guide to the Colosseum with Kids – Includes the best Colosseum tours for families.

 Especially if the Rome attractions require visitors to be quiet and/or peaceful.

-In fact, sometimes it’s easier to avoid the large-scale or popular landmarks and Rome tourist attractions, and postpone a visit ‘till the kids get older’.
+In fact, sometimes it’s easier to avoid the large-scale or popular landmarks and Rome tourist attractions, or postpone a visit to the most popular Rome attractions ‘till the kids get older’.

 That’s when a family friendly tour of the Colosseum can help.

-A lively tour guide can share the stories and the Colosseum facts for kids in a way that makes them feel what it must have been like to sit in the audience.
+A lively tour guide, who has the heart and soul of a storyteller, can share the stories and the Roman Colosseum facts for kids in a way that makes them feel what it must have been like to sit in the audience.

 A good storyteller can help kids experience what it would have been like for Gladiators in the maze of holding rooms down below, as they prepared for battle against giant beasts like lions and panthers, knowing their freedom and indeed, their life depended on the outcome of the next few minutes.